 URL shortening, or link shortening, is a technique used to make a URL shorter, but still navigate a user to the desired web page.
 It is done with a URL shortener program that creates a shorter link to redirect to a webpage with a long URL.
 Link shortening is helpful in reducing the size of an HTML file, and is useful in character-limited applications such as Twitter.

 For example, the URL http://blog.returnpath.com/how-content-and-rendering-affect-deliverability/ can be shortened to http://bit.ly/1Owfx5n.
 Both of these links go to the same page.

 Here are some popular link shorteners:

-Many of the publicly available link shorteners' domains are not recommended for email marketing because they are often listed on blacklists due to overuse by spammers.
+Many of the publicly available link shorteners' domains are not recommended for email marketing because they are often listed on blocklists due to overuse by spammers.

 URL or link shortening and spam

 Link shortening is a popular tool with spammers because it hides the true identity of the landing page URL.
 When a subscriber clicks on a shortened link, they are navigated to a fraudulent web page that may contain malware, or to a site used to steal information for identity theft.

 You might often have deliverability problems if you use URL or link shorteners in your email content.

 Mailbox provider filtering